microsoft/Data-Science-For-Beginners/3-Data-Visualization/10-visualization-quantities/README.md

 ## Build a line plot about bird wingspan values

-Open the `notebook.ipynb` file at the root of this lesson folder and add a cell:
+Open the `notebook.ipynb` file at the root of this lesson folder and add a cell.

+> Note: the data is stored in the root of this repo in the `/data` folder.

 ```python
 import pandas as pd